Frequently asked questions

 What can I write in my manuscript’s data availability statement?

-If your data have been submitted to FEGA Sweden and assigned an EGA Study ID, you can state that the data have been submitted to FEGA Sweden and are findable through the European Genome-phenome Archive website.
+If public metadata about your data has been published in EGA and the study has an EGA Study Accession ID, you can state that the data have been submitted to FEGA Sweden and can be found through the European Genome-phenome Archive website.
 The statement should also explain that access is controlled and granted only after approval according to the applicable access conditions.

 How do I request access to a dataset?

 To request access, go to the relevant dataset page on the EGA website and follow the instructions there.
-The depositing institution reviews the request and decides whether access should be granted, using the decision process it has established for the dataset.
+The organisation responsible for the data reviews the request and decides whether access should be granted, using the decision process it has established for the dataset.

 See the Data access overview for the full process.